playground-xyz/dataengineer-interview-test/Solution/README.md

  - highlights areas within a system that experience the most data quality issues, such as data corruption or user input errors; and produces insights surrounding risks, opportunities and trends.

 I have not used Profiling tools.
-I manually do profiling like identifying keys (primary, unique), missing data, making sure every table has primary key and checking for relationships to build join queries.
+I manually do profiling task like identifying keys (primary, unique), missing data, making sure every table has primary key and checking for relationships to build join queries.

 From the below link I found some of the tools that can be used for data profiling
 1. Talend Open Profiler